Skip to content

 "Until you make the unconscious conscious, it will direct your life and you will call it fate." — Carl Jung, The Collected Works of C.G.
 Jung

-Ready to Go Deeper? — Get My Free Moon Reading →
+Ready to Go Deeper?
+Get My Free Moon Reading →

 This is an affiliate link.
 We may earn a commission at no extra cost to you.

-The new moon is the most widely recognized starting point for lunar manifestation, and for good reason.
+The new moon is the clearest starting point for lunar manifestation.
 The sky is dark.
-There's a quality of openness, of potential not yet committed to a form.
+There's a quality of openness, of potential not yet committed to form.
+This is where you plant seeds — but specific ones.

-This is the time to plant seeds — but specific ones.
 Vague intentions like "I want to be happier" are harder to work with than "I'm ready to call in a creative project that lights me up and generates real income."
-The more clearly you can sense the feeling of what you want, the more traction your intention gets.
+The more clearly you can sense the feeling of what you want, the more traction your intention gains.

 Practical new moon practices:

-- Write 1–3 intentions in present-tense, feeling-forward language ("I am building a business that...") rather than future-tense wishing
+• Write 1–3 intentions in present-tense, feeling-forward language ("I am building a business that...") rather than future-tense wishing

 New Moon affirmation: "I plant the seeds of my highest vision.
-They take root and flourish in perfect divine timing."
+They take root and flourish in perfect timing."

 🌒 Waxing Crescent — Take the First Step